 Click here to see more things to do in Ljubljana

-Having seen so many gorgeous photos of Lake Bled on Instagram, we so wanted to visit here.
+Having seen so many gorgeous photos on Instagram, we so wanted to visit Lake Bled during our trip to Slovenia.
 And you know what, we weren’t disappointed – it’s even more beautiful in real life.

 It’s possible to take a boat ride out to the church on the island and climb the 99 steps to the top, but we didn’t.
 We opted to hike the Ojstrica Viewpoint Hike for incredible views of the region.
 It’s only a 20-minute walk uphill, and it’s well worth it.
 If you don’t like hills, there’s a lovely, flat six-kilometre path that takes you around the lake.